JSX

 // equivalent to m(m.route.Link, {href: "/home"}, "Go home")

-The simplest way to use JSX is via a Babel plugin.
+When using JavaScript, the simplest way to use JSX is via a Babel plugin.
+(For TypeScript, follow the instructions below.)

 Babel requires npm, which is automatically installed when you install Node.js.
 Once npm is installed, create a project folder and run this command: